aegis-aead/aegis-bitsliced/README.md

 zig build -Drelease=true
 ```

 This builds a static `aegis` library along with its headers into `zig-out/`, as well as a `benchmark` executable.
-Add `-Dkeep-state-bitsliced=true` to keep the state in bitsliced form between calls, and `-Dno-vector-sbox=true` to force the scalar sbox implementation on platforms with vector extensions.
+Add `-Dno-vector-sbox=true` to force the scalar sbox implementation on platforms with vector extensions.
 The test suite runs with `zig build test -Drelease=true`.